NoLBERT: A No Lookahead(back) Foundational Language Model: Appendix / supplemental material

 \section{Appendix / supplemental material}

-We provide additional details and background information related to our paper.
-First, in Appendix \ref{app:robust}, we show results of some robustness analyses verifying the significantly positive association between the growth in innovation centrality and profit.
+In this Appendix, we provide additional details and background information related to our paper.
+First, in Appendix \ref{app:small_large_comparison}, we discuss the advantages of using small bias-free models and large models with lookahead (back) biases.
+In Appendix \ref{app:robust}, we show results of some robustness analyses verifying the significantly positive association between innovation centrality and profit growth.
 In Appendix \ref{app:data_processing}, we show more details about our data processing steps and summary statistics.
-In Appendix \ref{app:summary_stat}, we show summary statistics of our pre-training data and innovation centrality.
-Lastly, in Appendix \ref{app:example}, we show more direct examples to show that NoLBERT is free from lookahead and lookback biases.
+In Appendix \ref{app:example}, we show more direct examples to show that NoLBERT is free from lookahead and lookback biases.
+Lastly, in Appendix \ref{app:kpss}, we show more details about how innovation value and centralities can be interpreted.